 - The stickers on fruits and vegetables are called a PLU, which stands for Price Look Up.
-They have been in use since the 1900’s to make check-out and inventory control easier for grocery stores.
+These labels have been in use since the 1900s to make check-out and inventory control easier for grocery stores.

 - The fruit stickers are attached with FDA approved food grade glue.

-- All produce uses the same PLU codes.
-There are a total of 1421 PLU codes.
+- All produce uses the same type of codes.
+In total there are roughly 1421 PLU codes.

-- All fruit & vegetable labels come with a 4-5 digit PLU code.
+- All fruit & vegetable labels are commercialized with a 4-5 digit PLU code.

-- Conventionally Grown Produce use a four digit number that begins with a 3 or 4.
+- Conventionally Grown Produce uses a four-digit number that begins with a 3 or 4.
 A banana for example would be #4011.
-You might also see these numbers with a zero in front, however zero is usually omitted.
-Conventionally grown produce means that the produce was sprayed with pesticides, chemical fertilizers, or weed spray.
+You might also see these numbers with a zero in front, however, zero is usually omitted.
+Fruit labels starting with 3 tell us that it was conventionally grown, meaning the produce was sprayed with pesticides, chemical fertilizers, or other spray.

-- Genetically Modified Produce use a five digit number.
+- Genetically Modified Produce uses a five-digit number.
 It is the same number as above, but the # 8 is attached to the front.
 A banana for example would be #84011.
 Genetically modified produce (GMO) means the plant or seed has been genetically manipulated or genetically engineered to make the fruit larger, prettier, juicier, or to make it grow faster.
-This is the worst type of produce to consume.
-“8 is FAKE”.
+This is actually the worst type of produce to consume.
+“8 means it is FAKE”.

-- Organic Produce use a five digit number.
-It is the same number as the congenitally grown produce, but the #9 is attached to the front.
-A banana for example would be #94011.
-Organic produce is the safest type of produce to consume as it was not sprayed with pesticides nor was it genetically modified.
-“9 is FINE”.
+- Organic Produce uses a five-digit number.
+It is the same number as the conventionally grown produce, but instead, the #9 is attached to the front.
+While organically grown bananas, for example would be #94011.
+Organic produce is by far the safest to consume as the sprayed of pesticides is not applied nor was it genetically modified.
+So if you see “9 in front, it’s FINE”.

 - PLU codes are not regulated by a government agency and are therefore voluntary.
 However, most grocery stores require them from the farmers.
 This is why you see them on some, but not all produce items.

-Remember… 8 is FAKE, 9 is FINE!
+Remember… until then 8 is FAKE, and 9 is FINE!
 For more information on PLU codes visit www.plucodes.com/docs/Users_Guide.pdf.